Leading Location, Leading Program

 Licensure and Accreditation

 The program is recognized as accredited, on contingency by the American Psychological Association (APA).
-This status, available to new doctoral programs, is effective beginning July 22 of 2018 and was granted for five years.
-In the spring of 2022, the program will submit a self-study of comprehensive outcome data for the program for the review by the APA's Commission on Accreditation (COA) for full accreditation.
+This status, available to new doctoral programs, went into effect on July 22, 2018, and was granted for five years.
+On June 1, 2022, the program submitted a self-study application inclusive of comprehensive program outcome data to be reviewed by the APA's Commission on Accreditation (COA) for full accreditation.
+The program will maintain its status as accredited, on contingency throughout the period that the program is being reviewed for full accreditation.
+All graduates of our program to date are considered to have attended an APA-accredited program.

 The Program is also accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) and has Associate Member status in the National Council of Schools and Programs of Professional Psychology (NCSPP).